JustAnyones/bitly-api-python/README.md

 This lib works againt the old bitly API ( v3 ? )

-You should propably have a look at this one if you dont allrady have a lot of old code written againt this one and can accept Python 3.7+ only:
+You should propably have a look at this one if you dont allready have a lot of old code written againt this one and can accept Python 3.7+ only:

 https://github.com/impredicative/bitlyshortener